+The mid-term evaluation, although planned for 2020, had to be postponed until the end of 2021 for COVID-related reasons.
+And since the project is ending in 2022 it has now become a final evaluation.
 The evaluation requires working with all heads of departments involved with the various outcomes as well as all consultants on the project and other relevant project and authority staff.